 Analysis of the major processes that translate citizen preferences into public policy.
 A-F only.
-(Cross-listed as PPC 301)
+(Cross-listed as PACE 301)

 Explores methodological approaches to the evaluation of public policies and strengths and weaknesses of various social science research methods.
 Students will learn how to employ them to determine the effectiveness of various public policies.
 Sophomore standing or higher.
 A-F only.
 Pre: 304, PLAN 310, or PPC 330.

 Broad overview of nonprofit organizations, including what it means to be a nonprofit, strategies of nonprofit organizations, and the management of nonprofits.
 Topics include advocacy, leadership, and evaluating success.
 Sophomore standing or higher.
 A-F only.